Our Elders

 As I learned to trust in the Lord more, He has led me to take up different responsibilities, and every time I have been reminded that He would equip me for the work He wanted me to do.
 I trust that God will continue to equip me and guide me as I serve as an elder at ECC.

 I met my wife Catherine when we served together at Bible Study Fellowship.
-We have a 3-year-old daughter, Abigail.
+We have two lovely daughters, Abigail and Isabella.
 I enjoy taking time to jog, play piano, and watch the occasional sci-fi flick.

 Contact Elder Rickie Hung